meganroberta80/array-methods-react/README.md

 # Lab: Array Methods with React

-This lab will give you a chance to practice looping through data in a React App.
+With this lab we'll get a chance to practice looping through arrays in a React.

 ![loops in the sky](./images/sky-loop.jpg)